adityadani/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/px-metro/1-install-px.md

 The value for `cluster_domain` needs to be different for each Kubernetes cluster.

   * You can name your cluster domains with arbitrary names like **datacenter1** and **datacenter2** identifying in which Datacenter your Kubernetes clusters are running.
-  * You can name them based of your cloud provider's zone names such as **us-east-1a**, **us-east-1b**.
+  * You can name them based on your cloud provider's zone names such as **us-east-1a**, **us-east-1b**.

 {{<info>}}
-**NOTE:** Only deploy Portworx in this mode, when your Kubernetes clusters are separated by a metropolitan area network with a latency of 500ms or less.
-It is not recommended to run in this mode, if your Kubernetes clusters are across regions like AWS regions `us-east` and `us-west`.
+Only deploy Portworx in this mode when your Kubernetes clusters are separated by a metropolitan area network with a latency of 500ms or less.
+It is not recommended to run in this mode if your Kubernetes clusters are across regions like AWS regions `us-east` and `us-west`.
 {{</info>}}

-A cluster domain and in turn the set of nodes which are a part of that domain are associated with either of the following states:
+A cluster domain and, in turn, the set of nodes which are a part of that domain are associated with either of the following states:

 * **Active State**: Nodes from an active cluster domain participate in the cluster activities.
 Applications **can** be scheduled on the nodes which are a part of an active cluster domain.
 * **Inactive State**: Nodes from an inactive cluster domain do not participate in the cluster activities.
 Applications **cannot** be scheduled on such nodes.